 Customization Without Compromise

 Machina’s impact isn’t limited to aerospace.
-In the automotive sector, they’re enabling the kind of mass customization once thought impossible.
-Imagine ordering a truck online and choosing a custom hood embossed with a topographic map of your hometown, or your company’s logo—Machina makes that feasible.
+In fact, their influence extends into the automotive sector, where they’re enabling the kind of mass customization once thought impossible.
+For example, imagine ordering a truck online and choosing a custom hood embossed with a topographic map of your hometown.
+Or even your company’s logo.
+Thanks to Machina, that level of personalization is now entirely feasible.

 By combining traditional stamping for high throughput with post-processing customization from their robot craftsman, automakers can offer unique vehicles without altering their entire production line.